AIoT-MLSys-Lab/FedRolex/README.md

 # Overview

 Most cross-device federated learning studies focus on the model-homogeneous setting where the global server model and local client models are identical.
 However, such constraint not only excludes low-end clients who would otherwise make unique contributions to model training but also restrains clients from training large models due to on-device resource bottlenecks.
-In this work, we propose FedRolex, a partial training-based approach that enables model-heterogeneous FL and can train a global server model larger than the largest client model.
+We propose FedRolex, a partial training-based approach that enables model-heterogeneous FL and can train a global server model larger than the largest client model.

 ![tab:feature_comp](figures/table_overview.png) A quick overview of different model heterogeneous federated learning algorithms is shown here. `FedRolex` is among a group of model heterogeneous algorithms that